BrantaOps/branta-mac/README.md

 - ✅ Blockstream Green
 - ✅ Whirlpool

+## Installing

+- Visit https://www.branta.pro/download to download the Branta.dmg.zip
+- Double click the .dmg
+- In the window that opens, drag the Branta Icon to Applications
+- Double click Branta (Allow to open under Security & Privacy)
+- Allow Notifcations

 ## Known Limitations

 - Spoof Wallets likely install to custom paths.
 Branta needs to have more flexible path scanning to catch these.